-How Much are Closing Costs for Sellers in Georgia?
+How Much are Closing Costs in Georgia?

 Here's an in-depth look at the closing costs you should expect to pay when selling your home in Georgia.

-How much are closing costs in Georgia?
+How Much are Seller Closing Costs in Georgia?

 Below, we have listed some of the most common closing costs in Georgia and how much you can expect them to be.

-Common Georgia Seller Closing Costs:
+Common Seller Closing Costs:

 - Prorated Property Taxes: Property taxes in Georgia are paid in arrears.
 You’ll owe property taxes for the portion of the year you owned the house (be it 30 days or 300 days).
 They’ll be prorated based on the number of days you owned the home, so the amount you owe will be much higher for a November closing than one in early January (300 days vs. 30 days).
 Note: If your current mortgage payment includes an estimated amount for property taxes that they collect and put in “escrow”, then each month you should be able to get your escrow balance back after closing.

-- Municipal Lien Search – $100 to $200: The municipal lien search looks into unrecorded property issues that aren’t shown in a typical title search, such as code violations, water/sewer/solid waste balances, and open or expired permits, to name a few.
+- Municipal Lien Search – $100 to $300: The municipal lien search looks into unrecorded property issues that aren’t shown in a typical title search, such as code violations, water/sewer/solid waste balances, and open or expired permits, to name a few.
 The cost varies by municipality.

+Generally, a homebuyer will ask for a dollar amount in the initial offer, or they'll ask for a dollar amount to be paid in lieu of repairs.
 While it may seem counterintuitive to even consider paying for the buyer's closing costs, helping out the buyer can actually work to your benefit.